shlomnissan/gleam/docs/pages/manual/creating_application.md

-# Creating a Scene
+# Creating an Application

-If you followed the [installation guide](/manual/installation) and verified your setup you are ready to build your first scene.
+If you followed the [installation guide](/manual/installation) and verified your setup you are ready to start building.
 This page walks you through writing a minimal VGLX application and assembling a simple world from a few core pieces.
 The example is small on purpose.
 It introduces the fundamentals without burying you in details.

-By the end you’ll have a working scene and a clear sense of how the engine fits together, enough to [start exploring](/reference/core/application) and building on your own.
+By the end you’ll have a working application and a clear sense of how the engine fits together, enough to [start exploring](/reference/core/application) on your own.

 ## Creating a Project